gitlabhq/gitlabhq/doc/raketasks/import.md

 New folder needs to have git user ownership and read/write/execute access for git user and its group:

 ```
-# Replace /var/opt/gitlab/git-data with /home/git if you are using an
-# installation from source.
 sudo -u git mkdir /var/opt/gitlab/git-data/repositories/new_group
 ```

+If you are using an installation from source, replace `/var/opt/gitlab/git-data` with `/home/git`.

 ### Copy your bare repositories inside this newly created folder:

 ```
-# Replace /var/opt/gitlab/git-data with /home/git if you are using an
-# installation from source.
 sudo cp -r /old/git/foo.git /var/opt/gitlab/git-data/repositories/new_group/

 # Do this once when you are done copying git repositories